juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 * Or with <a href = "https://medium.com/robocar-store/how-to-install-a-virtual-donkey-car-on-your-pc-using-docker-9e4e4fcf718a">docker</a> (For this project a docker image from docker-hub is used)

 ### 2.- Install Donkey Simulator for <a href = "https://youtu.be/J6Ll5Obtuxk">linux</a> or <a href = "https://youtu.be/wqQMmHVT8qw">windows</a>

 * To use docker with donkey simulator run the <code>donkey_sim.exe</code> app, then access to any car container, for example <code>Docker exec -it donkeycar1 bash</code> and finally run <code>python manage.py drive</code>

 ### 3.- Install Donkeycar software on your developer board, in this case <a href = "https://docs.donkeycar.com/guide/robot_sbc/setup_jetson_nano/">Jetson Nano</a>

 ### 4.- Just clone the repo <a href = "https://github.com/autorope/donkeycar">Donkeycar Python Code</a>

 ### 5.- <a href = "https://docs.donkeycar.com/guide/create_application/">Create your car application</a>

 In the image downloaded from Docker Hub, there were 3 cars already created.<br />

+Note: "Nano editor may not be installed so please install it."<br />

 * Steps: